stiles/hangarbay/README.md

 ## Design philosophy

 Built for researchers and data journalists who need reliable, repeatable analysis.
 The architecture is simple: download → parse → index → query.
-No black boxes, no vendor lock-in.
-Transparent data flow, efficient storage, fast queries.
+No black boxes or vendors.
+Transparent data flow, efficient storage and fast queries.

 ## License